saumya/RNwebJSnLocalVideo/README.md

-ReactNative on Android, Video and JS call to/from WebView-Website
+ReactNative Video and JS call to/from WebView-Website
 =================================================================

 The purpose of this projet is to test

- - JS calls from Webview to Webite and back (Done)
+ - JS calls from Webview to Webite and back (Done on Android)
  - Video running inside ReactNative (todo)

 Two libraries are used.